Amazon Sidewalk will create entire smart neighborhoods. Here's what you should know

 It's noteworthy that the list includes so many Echo devices, including some that date back nearly five years and te original Echo Dot.
 That suggests that Sidewalk is something Amazon's been planning for quite some time -- and it also means that there are already millions and millions of Sidewalk bridges installed and ready to go in people's homes.
 That might even be understating it.
 At the start of last year, Amazon claimed it had sold more than 100 million Alexa devices.

-But, again, only the new, spherical Echo and the new Echo Show 10 will include support for those long-range 900MHz signals that travel half a mile.
+But, again, only the Ring Spotlight and Floodlight Cams and the new, spherical Echo and the new Echo Show 10 will include support for those long-range 900MHz signals that travel half a mile.

 Also noteworthy: There aren't any Eero devices on the list.
 Amazon bought the mesh router maker in early 2019 and released a new version of its mesh system later that year.
 This year, Amazon introduced two new versions of the Eero system, each of which support the new, faster Wi-Fi 6 standard -- but none of them will double as Sidewalk bridges.